NEWS & VIEWS

 FILTER BY

-Tax Talk: Losses
+Tax Talk: Tax Planning and Losses

-Recent HMRC figures showed a significant rise in the use of losses in the tax year 2020/21: 27% increase to more than £2 billion from the previous year.
-Obviously owing mainly to the COVID-19 pandemic, the figures show not just that losses were made but that they were utilised to reduce chargeable gains.
+Recent HMRC figures showed a significant rise in the use of losses in the tax year 2020-21 – a 27% increase to more than £2 billion from the previous year.

+Obviously, owing mainly to the COVID-19 pandemic, the figures show not just that losses were made but that they were utilised to reduce chargeable gains.
 This reveals, on the part of many taxpayers, that at least a degree of tax planning has gone into their arrangements.
 The key point with losses is that, of course, sometimes a loss does have to be made – an occurrence that not many clients may be overly keen on.
 The client must know that their investments are falling in value, so why choose that time to sell?

 This is when we have to remember that when clients make investment decisions, tax is often far down the list of priorities.
 Occasionally the investor knows that their investment is a dead duck, so rather than wait any longer for the price to pick up they simply take the hit and move whatever money they can recoup elsewhere.
 Or, they want to get cash out of their portfolio immediately to spend on something nice.
 So they extract funds from a poor investment rather than leave a winning investment.

 Whatever the reason, the investor has pulled out of a negative position and yielded cash to spend in other ways.
 Not an ideal scenario, but better than nothing.
 But add in the fact that the client can use the loss from selling their position to reduce their tax bill, maybe even allow them to extract cash from one of their winning positions without tax consequences, and you have a much better scenario.

 So far so favourable.
 But a point sometimes overlooked by financial advisors is that not all losses are equal.

-But if the investor is in the unlucky position of making a loss on their deeply discounted security, they have a problem.
 For instance, if the security is denominated in a foreign currency, the exchange rate between that currency and the pound could become unfavourable between the date bought and the date redeemed.
 In this situation, the investor has no recourse.
 Since 2003, HMRC has not allowed losses on disposals of deeply discounted securities to be offset against other income unless they were bought before the new rules came in.
 So, the investor gets no relief.

 HMRC is often iffy about allowing taxpayers to use financial losses as a reason to pay less tax.
 It is easy to understand why.
 It can be easy to abuse, particularly if you are already wealthy and can afford to take a loss in one venture in order to enjoy a now-tax-relieved gain elsewhere.
 The share matching rules were brought in to stop ‘bed and breakfasting’ where taxpayers would sell shares to realise a profit or loss and immediately buy the same shares back so that they made a gain or loss in the world of tax while retaining an economic asset.